adion81/GraduationSongs/Songs.md

 Hey, did you know about the project presentations after graduation?

 Aw man, it’s gonna be the best, I’m so stoked!
-Take it easy, brah!
+I'm gonna try to deploy my project but I may need some help!
+See y'all later!

 [Verse 1]
 Git push, git pull, conflicts, dang it
-I can git bash I think, it's great!
+I can git bash I think, github!

 [Chorus]
 If you want to deploy my project